Skip to content

 In reviewing your application, a servicer considers the loan’s principal balance, the property’s value, and the homeowner’s income.
 If a miscalculation is made with any of this information, it is possible that a servicer could deny a loan modification, even if the homeowner qualifies for one.

 Loan modification federal law requires that if a loan modification is denied based on a calculation, the servicer provides the information used in the calculation in the denial notice.
-If you believe you are qualified for a loan modification that you have been denied, you may have been the victim of a miscalculation.
+If you believe you are qualified for a loan modification that you have not been given, you may have been the victim of a miscalculation.

 7. Failing to Convert a Trial Modification to a Permanent Modification